Street scene in Dotonbori with neon signs reflecting in the canal.

 Tsutenkaku Tower divides opinions.
 Built in 1912, destroyed during WWII, and rebuilt in 1956, it's neither architecturally significant nor particularly attractive.
 Yet it captures something essential about Osaka's character.

 This tower represents Osaka's relationship with progress.
-The surrounding Shinsekai (new world) district preserves early 20th-century atmosphere.
+The surrounding Shinsekai (new world) district preserves an early 20th-century atmosphere.
 The narrow streets, vintage signs, and unchanged storefronts create a time capsule.

 The observation deck offers decent city views, but the real attraction is the neighborhood below.
 Shinsekai's kushikatsu restaurants serve Osaka's signature fried skewers.
 The unwritten rule: never double-dip in the shared sauce.

 Namba Station area and Dotonbori canal represent Osaka in most promotional materials.
-The neon lights, the crowds, the constant activity — it's visually impressive but can feel overwhelming.
+The neon lights, the crowds, the constant activity; it's visually impressive but can feel overwhelming.

 Yes, Dotonbori is touristy.
 But it's touristy because it genuinely represents something about Osaka culture.
 The exaggerated signs, the street food vendors, the comedy clubs, they're not performing for visitors.